The Best Vitamin C Supplement

 One word of warning: When you take a mineral ascorbate, you are absorbing the ascorbic acid as well as the mineral that it came from.
 Since this product uses sodium ascorbate, anyone watching their sodium intake should take note.
 There are roughly 100 mg of sodium in every 1,000 mg of sodium ascorbate.

 If you’re looking for a naturally derived ascorbic acid supplement, Nature’s Way Alive Vitamin C is a good option.
 This powder gets its vitamin C from fruits such as acerola, kiwi, goji, and amla.
-It has a 90.8 rating from Labdoor and is USDA-certified organic while also claiming to be vegetarian and gluten free.
+It has a 90.8 rating from Labdoor and is USDA-certified organic.
+According to Nature’s Way, the product is also vegetarian and gluten-free.
 Labdoor did find this product exceeds allowable arsenic levels by 0.001 mcg per serving, but since it passed its product purity test despite this, we think it’s still safe to consume.

 We weren’t huge fans of this product’s taste, however.
 With a tangy flavor that is more bitter than sweet, it was exactly how we imagined unsweetened, powdered fruit would taste.
 Cost is another slight drawback: The serving size is 500 mg, and each serving comes out to $0.60, making Nature’s Way one of the more expensive vitamin C supplements.
 If you’re looking for a cheap, great-tasting product, we recommend you look at our other top picks.
 Otherwise, it’s hard to find another natural vitamin C powder that has more to offer.

-If you’re looking for a cheaper tablet, you can also try Nature’s Bounty Vitamin C-500 at about $0.04 per pill, but we truly believe the quality and ingredients of Doctor’s Best make the higher price worth it.
+If you’re looking for a cheaper tablet, you can also try Nature’s Bounty Vitamin C-500 at about $0.04 per serving.
+This option does have more filler ingredients than Doctor’s Best — but fewer than the other tablets we looked at.

 Did You Know?